 Sandra James’ abstract forms explore the fragility of relationships, whether material, emotional or physical.
 Using the everyday materials of plaster, sand and enamel paint as a visual metaphor she has developed a language with which to explore the concept.
 Her work is not about direct representation; aware of human emotions and interactions she translates these rhythms into abstract shapes and forms, creating a dialogue between harmony and tension evoking a visceral response to the vulnerability of relationships.

 Sandra James is a multi-disciplinary artist working between print, painting and sculpture.
-She graduated from the University of The West of England with a First Class Honours Degree in Drawing & Applied Arts in 2015.
+She graduated from the University of The West of England with a First Class Honours Degree in Drawing & Applied Arts.